Are you looking forward to invest in SBI Life Smart Privilege Plan?

 - The returns offered by the SBI Life Smart Privilege plan are below par.

 But don’t take my word for it.
-Let’s compare how SBI Life Smart Privilege will fare against different investment options.
+To evaluate the returns from SBI Life Smart Privilege, let’s compare how this plan will fare against different investment options.

 Comparing SBI Life Smart Privilege Plan Against PPF Returns